Laser iridotomy uses a very focused beam of

 the person's condition before laser treatment).

-Glare from light
+Glare or double vision from light

 entering through the new opening.